makiaato/TwitchTranslationChatBot/README.md

-# TwitchTranslationChatBot v0.2.0-alpha
+# TwitchTranslationChatBot v0.3.0-beta
 ## CURRENTLY WORKING ON
-- reviewing Code and Instructions
-- add instruction-example-images to the readme
-- add demonstration images to the readme
-- probably make thousands of mini-commits for readme changes
+- definitely make thousands of mini-commits for readme changes